electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/drivetrain/motor/_index.md

 ### Front electric motor

-Only Q5 50 Quattro has the front motor.
+Only Q5 45 Quattro and 50 Quattro has the front motor.
 The front electric motor has the following specifictions.

 - coaxial architecture
 - ASM motor with distributed pull-in winding